Missing Animal Response – Lost Pet Recovery Training

 Pet Detective Kat Albrecht offers 8-week on-line missing animal response (MAR) or lost pet recovery training courses for animal control officers, animal industry professionals, volunteer dog and/or cat rescuers, and a 10-week pet detective training/certification webinar course designed primarily for individuals interested in offering professional lost pet recovery services as a fee-based service, including the use of K9 pet detectives.

-The (approx.) 60-hour Missing Animal Response or “MAR” course includes training in the analysis of lost pet behaviors, instruction in how to creatively capture skittish dogs and skittish cats, the use of K9 pet detective search dogs to find lost pets, lost pet forensics, search theory, animal tracking, and lost pet scenarios.
+The (approx.) 60-hour Missing Animal Response or “MAR” Field course includes training in the analysis of lost pet behaviors, instruction in how to creatively capture skittish dogs and skittish cats, the use of K9 pet detective search dogs to find lost pets, lost pet forensics, search theory, animal tracking, and lost pet scenarios.

 This training is perfect for pet industry professionals (pet sitters, dog walkers, dog trainers, etc.) interested in adding a new service to their existing business.
 It is also possible for someone not currently working in the animal industry to use Kat’s training to launch their own pet detective business, just as professional Pet Detectives Kim Freeman, Lisa Bukowczyk, Landa Coldiron and Annalisa Berns have all done.